jebucaro/website-jonathanbucaro/content/blog/2025/personal-impressions-about-gpt-5/index.md

   <em>TypingMind</em>
 </div>

-I admit that currently, the TypingMind license is quite expensive, it goes for about $99 for the full version.
-I'm happy that I bough it for less than half the price, but even if I were going to buy it today, I could bough it in six months by thinking that I'm paying the ChatGPT subscription.
+I admit that currently, the TypingMind license is quite expensive.
+It goes for about $99 for the full version.
+I'm happy that I bought it for less than half the price, but even if I were going to buy it today, I could recoup the cost in six months by thinking of it as replacing the ChatGPT subscription.

 **What we love about it:**